 Vocal conversation samples reverberate through, as the beat comes back in with two new ‘80s sounding synths.
 As more ambient and background synths build, a rising filter synth sweeps to end the crescendo.
 The piece repeats in structure, the breakdown this time continuing the vocal samples but with a classic synth keys part.
 As it rebuilds with a detuned rising synth, the main beat comes back with an affected choral synth.
 The track ends repeating the motifs already heard, with the side chained beat pounding forward.

-The release of ‘Strangers Things’ continues Sander’s slew of productions.
+The release of ‘Strangers Things’ continues Sander’s string of productions.